 Data related to the scale of human trafficking and the profile of victims and perpetrators are needed for evidence-based counter-trafficking policies.
 The increasing significance of human trafficking is illustrated by its inclusion in the targets of the United Nations (UN) Sustainable Development Goals (SDGs), the global development agenda endorsed by 193 UN Member states.
 Human trafficking is directly mentioned in various SDG targets, raising the needs for developing relevant data sources, improving existing sources, and measuring the indicators and progress towards targets related to human trafficking.

 IOM data overview

 Through a large footprint of offices worldwide, the International Organization for Migration (IOM) collects and reports on original data from a number of sources in its own programmes and operations.
-Some of this information is publicly available while other is for internal use only.
+Some of this information is publicly available while other data is collected for internal use only.
 In all cases, data collection and management adheres to IOM’s Migration Data Governance Policy.
-In case IOM processes personal data of beneficiaries, this is done in full respect of IOM’s Data Protection Principles.
-In principle, only anonymized data may become publicly available.
-In no case would personal data become publicly available if the beneficiary has not consented to it.
+In cases where IOM processes beneficiaries' personal data, this is done in full respect of IOM’s Data Protection Principles.
+In principle, only anonymized data may be made publicly available.
+In no case would personal data be made publicly available if the beneficiary has not consented to it.